ClarkYan/HKUST_CodeTesting/Challenge2/README.md

 To show the daily temperature among each month from 2008-2017

-Use Pandas library and Jupyter Notebook to conduct data processing and data visualization
+Use Pandas library to conduct data processing and data visualization

+Import [mplcursors](https://mplcursors.readthedocs.io/en/stable/) library to implement the hover effect

 ## Minimum monthly temperature heatmap and daily temperature linecharts